DarkMatterCore/libusbhsfs/README.md

         * Up to 8 EXT volumes can be mounted at the same time across all available UMS devices.
 This is because lwext4 uses an internal, stack-based registry of mount points and block devices, and increasing the limit can potentially exhaust the stack memory from the thread libusbhsfs runs under.
         * For the rest of the limitations, please take a look at the [README](https://github.com/gkostka/lwext4/blob/master/README.md) from the lwext4 repository.
 * Stack and/or heap memory consumption:
-    * This library is *not* suitable for custom sysmodules and/or service MITM projects.
-It allocates a 8 MiB buffer per each UMS device, which is used for command and data transfers.
+    * This library is \*not\* suitable for custom sysmodules and/or service MITM projects.
+It allocates a 1 MiB buffer per each UMS device, which is used for command and data transfers.
 It also relies heavily on libnx features, which are not always compatible with sysmodule/MITM program contexts.
 * Switch-specific FS features:
     * Concatenation files aren't supported.
 * `usbfs` service from SX OS: